-DELEGATION OF FUNCTIONS (REVISED NOVEMBER 2009)
+DELEGATION OF FUNCTIONS (REVISED JUNE 2014)

-The Northern Ireland Assembly Commission (the Commission) is require under Section 40 (4) of the Northern Ireland Assembly Act 1998 to provide the Assembly or ensure that the Assembly is provided, with the property, staff and services required for the Assembly's purposes.
-Section 40 makes further provision for other functions to be conferred on the Commission.
+The Northern Ireland Assembly Commission ('the Commission') was established by section 40(1) of the Northern Ireland Act 1998 to perform the functions conferred on it by any enactment or any resolution of the Assembly.
+In particular, section 40(4) confers upon it the function of providing the Assembly, or ensuring that the Assembly is provided, with the property, staff and services required for the Assembly's purposes.

 Paragraph 4 of Schedule 5 to the 1998 Act states that the Northern Ireland Assembly Commission may delegate any of its functions to the Presiding Officer or a member of staff of the Assembly.
-The clerk/director General is the senior staff member of the Assembly and as with all staff of the Assembly is responsible to the Commission.
+The Clerk/Chief Executive is the senior staff member of the Assembly and as with all staff of the Assembly is responsible to the Commission.

-Under paragraph 4 of Schedule 5 of the Act, the Assembly commission hereby delegates to you all its functions (whether under the Act or any other provision of law) including the responsibility for the management of staff subject to the following exceptions and conditions:
+Under paragraph 4 of Schedule 5 of the Act, the Assembly Commission hereby delegates to you all its functions (whether under any enactment or any resolution of the Assembly) including the responsibility for the management of staff subject to the following exceptions and conditions:

-- (a) matters relating to your appointment, terms and conditions and remuneration; - (b) matters relating to the appointment, terms and conditions and remuneration of any Directors;

-- (c) your appraisal (the Speaker will deal with this in consultation with Commission members); - (d) final decisions on discipline and grievance issues relating to you, members of the previous senior management board, and Directors; - (e) matters relating to salaries and pensions for staff and new or significant variations to terms and conditions and personnel policies which have significant direct budget implications. - (f) matters relating to the setting of the remuneration, allowances and pensions for Assembly Members; - (g) the approval of the annual budget and the agreement of the annual accounts of the Northern Ireland Assembly; and - (h) exercise of the power to borrow money provided by paragraph 3(4) of Schedule 5 to the Act.
+- (a) matters relating to your appointment, terms and conditions and remuneration; - (b) matters relating to the appointment, terms and conditions and remuneration of any Directors; - (c) your appraisal (the Speaker will deal with this in consultation with Commission members); - (d) final decisions on discipline and grievance issues relating to you, and Directors; - (e) matters relating to salaries and pensions for staff and new or significant variations to terms and conditions and personnel policies which have significant direct budget implications;